 Policy Targets Monitoring details

 Policy H1: Local Deliver 168 houses per year.
 Progress on housing delivery

 housing requirement to be reported in the authority

 monitoring report.

 Policy H2: The Progress on housing delivery

-housing land supply Deliver the following housing: to be reported in the authority
+housing land supply to be reported in the authority monitoring report.

-Deliver the following flousing. monitoring report.

 • 470 homes at Wool;

 490 homes at Moreton Station / Redbridge Pit;

-150 homes at Lytchett Matravers.
+150 homes at Lytchett Matravers;

 90 homes at Upton;

 150 homes through Swanage Local Plan;

-300 homes through Wareham Neighbourhood Plan;

-105 homes through Bere Regis Neighbourhood Plan; and

-933 homes through small sites and windfall

-Policy H3: New Ensure housing allocation sites Progress on delivery of 1 deliver necessary supporting mitigation reported annually in requirements infrastructure, affordable housing and mitigation. monitoring report.
-Policy H4: Moreton Deliver 490 homes, a 65 bed care The middle of th 1 home and necessary infrastructure at Ctation / Roadinage / It Moreton Station / Redbridge Pit.
-Progress on nousing Policy H5: Wool Deliver 470 homes, a 65 bed care allocations to be reported in the l olicy 113.
-Wool home and necessary infrastructure at authority monitoring report.
-Wool.
-Progress on delivery of Policy H6: Lytchett Deliver 150 homes and necessary mitigation reported annually in Matravers infrastructure at Lytchett Matravers. the CIL and Section 106 Policy H7: Upton Deliver 90 homes and necessary monitoring report.
-Policy 117.
-Opton infrastructure at Upton.
-Dollar Ho: Small sites Drogress on delivery of housing next to existing Ensure spread of new housing across the District. numbers delivered in relation to settlements lile District.
-Settlements the small sites policy to be reported in the authority Deliev I IO.
-Heusing Llausing developments to reflect the monitoring report.
-Policy H9: Housing Housing developments to reflect the mix 1 to be reported in the authority affordable homes recommended by monitoring report.
-Deliev I Idov Dest Mast the latest SHMA update.
-Diameira applications to be Ensure percentage of homes on Planning applications to be the Building developments have increased monitored and reported in the Regulations accessibility. authority monitoring report.
-Policy H11: Affordable - Progress on affordable housing housing homes on sites of 10 or more delivery to be reported in the homes authority monitoring report.
-Delivery of 20% as a commuted sum for affordable housing for 2-9 homes Policy H12: Rural Deliver affordable homes in rural Progress on affordable housing exception sites areas. delivery to be reported in the exception sites areas. authority monitoring report.
-Policy H13: Rural Deliver homes required to support Monitoring of planning 1 appropriate economic growth in rural countryside areas. homes to be reported in the Courti yoluc authority monitoring report.
-Policy H14: Second All new homes in the AONB, small Use of planning condition to homes · secure principal residence in as principal residence. appropriate areas reported in the authority monitoring report. and adminity morntoning report.
+300 homes through Wareham Neighbourhood Plan; 105 homes through Bere Regis Neighbourhood Plan; and 933 homes through small sites and windfall Policy H3: New housing development requirements infrastructure, affordable housing and Progress on delivery of mitigation reported annually in the CIL and Section 106 monitoring report.
+Deliver 490 homes, a 65 bed care home and necessary infrastructure at Moreton Station / Redbridge Pit.
+Progress on housing allocations to be reported in the Policy H5: Wool Wool. • Policy H6: Lytchett Matravers Infrastructure at Lytchett Matravers. the CIL and Section 106 monitoring reports.
+Policy H7: Upton Deliver 90 homes and necessary infrastructure at Upton.
+Policy H8: Small sites next to existing settlements Progress on delivery of housing numbers delivered in relation to the small sites policy to be reported in the authority monitoring report.
+Housing developments to reflect the variety in sizes of market and affordable homes recommended by the latest SHMA update. to be reported in the authority Policy H10: Part M of the Building developments have increased Planning applications to be monitored and reported in the Regulations Policy H11: Affordable - authority monitoring report.
+Progress on affordable housing housing homes on sites of 10 or more delivery to be reported in the authority monitoring report.
+Policy H12: Rural exception sites Progress on affordable housing delivery to be reported in the authority monitoring report.

-Policy H15: Meeting Work with neighbouring councils to Progress on housing delivery the needs of gypsy, deliver joint DPD and approve to be reported in the authority traveller and travelling applications for appropriate sites. monitoring report. showpeople.
+Policy H13: Rural Deliver homes required to support Monitoring of planning workers homes in the appropriate economic growth in rural applications for rural workers countryside areas. homes to be reported in the authority monitoring report.
+Policy H14: Second All new homes in the AONB, small Use of planning condition to homes sites and rural exception sites used secure principal residence in appropriate areas reported in the authority monitoring report.
+Policy H15: Meeting Work with neighbouring councils to Progress on housing delivery to be reported in the authority traveller and travelling applications for appropriate sites. monitoring report. showpeople.